 \subsection{Implementation}

-Implementation for the system was done with fastText\footnote{https://pypi.org/project/fasttext/} and Keras \cite{chollet2015keras}, which were used for embedding character vectors and making neural network models respectively.
-With GTX Tesla M40 24GB, the training for both systems took about 30 hours; about two hours per epoch.
+Implementation for the system was done with fastText library\footnote{\url{https://pypi.org/project/fasttext/}} and Keras \cite{chollet2015keras}, which were used for embedding character vectors and making neural network models, respectively.
+With GTX Tesla M40 24GB, the training for both systems took about 30 hours, two hours per epoch.

-In architecture, \textit{$L_{max}$} was set to 100, considering the usual length of the utterances and hashtags.
-The input is the feature extracted from a non-segmented utterance, and the output is a binary vector that indicates appropriate segmentation.
-Note that the activation and loss function (ReLU, MSE) were chosen experimentally; for Korean, using sigmoid resulted in overfitting that caused an awkward segmentation for even a simple composite.
-We assume this phenomenon comes from the volume of the character set.
-The threshold regarding MSE was set to 0.5.